Prago2001/chess-insights/project-progress/team029progress.md

 ##### 6.1 Summary of Progress

-This report marks the midpoint of ChessInsight, where our goal was to build an analytical backend capable of processing chess game data and generating supervised and unsupervised skill models, which has been successfully achieved.
+This report marks the midpoint of ChessInsight.
+Our goal for the first half of the semester was to build an analytical backend capable of processing chess game data and generating supervised and unsupervised skill models, which has been successfully achieved.
-Using 350,060 annotated Lichess games (Elo 600–3,265), we generated 30 player-level features for 22,725 players with sufficient game history.
-These features capture four behavioral dimensions from prior research: time allocation across phases, position complexity and material dynamics, error rates, and opening tendencies [5,6,9,12,13].
+Using 350,060 annotated Lichess games (Elo 600–3,265), we generated 30 player-level behavioral features for 22,725 players based on four dimensions from prior work: time allocation, position complexity and material dynamics, error rates, and opening tendencies [5,6,9,12,13].

 **Progress against stated midterm targets:**